This is a heritage article I wrote over a decade ago but it still has some pertinent points about the world future.

 The first of these two changes is to correct the imbalance of the genders which accompanied the fall from nature.
 The Tao of physics is the law of complementarity between wave and particle.
 No theory of the universe which violates quantum reality can hope to hold either for biology, for society, or for cosmology.
 The universe is forever a complementation of natures, of wave and particle, mind and body, female and male.
 By restoring the balance between female and male we will both achieve a sustainable nurturing society which can look with confidence, not just to centuries to come, nor millennia, but literally millions of years of unfolding wonder.

-This balance can be restored in a great adventure, which both recapitulates ancient myth, and consummates it in new archetypes.
 There are many myths which warn us of the present apocalypse and which can be celebrated in fulfilment of the vision of our forebears.
 One is the myth of Hathor, who Thoth recalled from searing humanity in the desert to become the Goddess of fertility, inebriety, dance and song.
 This ancient Egyptian myth foretells closely our environmental dilemma of desertification and climate change and spells out the solution - that man in his wisdom (Thoth) should reach out again to the feminine principle of fertility whose imbalance has led to the crisis and restore the balance.
 In this way the feminine principle, instead of becoming harsh chaos and climatic bifurcation, is restored to the emergent fecundity upon which we depend for our survival on planet Earth.

 Complementing this restoration of the feminine is a second cultural current of equal importance to the unfolding of nature.
 Throughout the world are a diverse heritage of shamans, many coming from so-called primitive cultures who have retained the tradition of close merging with nature in the conscious vision quest, which was first embraced by the primitive hunters on their silent vigils.
 Many diverse ethnic peoples still have among them the last practitioners of ancient living traditions of shamanic knowledge handed down from generation to generation by personal contact.
 Many of these traditions have also reaped the benefit of ancient knowledge of visionary plant sacraments, probably first discovered by their feminine gatherer counterparts, as many origin myths describe.
 They also include practices of conscious dreaming and their visionary techniques parallel those of the meditative mystics of Eastern traditions and the prophets of Biblical history with one difference.
 While the prophets and mystics have retreated from their visionary sources in nature to a more abstract mysticism of the cosmic mind or heavenly God, the nature shamans have remained close to the original natural tradition.